sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

  * we have two out of four TRSM routines, we need to add the remaining two and optimized the existing ones
    Done: attachment:m4ri_trsm_UL_LR.patch
  * Linear system solving in M4RI:
-   Implemented and tested (using LinBox sparse PLUQ, while M4RI PLUQ is under developpment).
+   Implemented and tested (using LinBox sparse PLUQ, while M4RI PLUQ is under developpment).attachment:jgd_solve.patch
 === Linear Algebra modulo Small Primes ===
 (Clément Pernet, Jean-Guillaume Dumas)
   * implement the bound computation and splitting system to use the compressed matmul over small finite fields,